WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Introduction

 \section{Introduction}

-Watermarking techniques for digital content have been extensively studied over the past decades, focusing on embedding minimal modifications within images to assert their origins and authenticity~\cite{cox2002digital}.
-Given recent advances in the ease, fidelity, and speed of image generation technology, another growing use case of visual watermarking is to attribute ownership to synthetic imagery and prevent misuse of generative models for deceptive and unauthorized purposes such as creating misleading or fake content~\cite{franceschelli2022copyright}.
-Hence, our goal is to design a deployable general-purpose solution for visual watermarking in real-time that is broadly applicable to real and synthetic images.
+Watermarking techniques for digital content have been studied for decades, with early efforts focusing on embedding imperceptible signals into images to assert ownership and authenticity~\citep{cox2002digital}.
+As synthetic image generation becomes increasingly accessible and photorealistic, visual watermarking plays a critical role in preventing misuse of generative models—such as creating misleading or unauthorized content~\citep{franceschelli2022copyright}.

-The key challenge for visual watermarking is to preserve the quality of the original image and ensure that the watermark can be reliably detected even in the presence of image distortions and transformations, such as lossy compression, rotations, and adversarial attacks.
-Early approaches to visual watermarking focused on embedding a visually imperceptible signature through embedding techniques that operate in the frequency domain~\cite{kundur1998digital}, texture-rich regions~\cite{bender1996techniques}, or within the least significant bits~\cite{wolfgang1996watermark}.

-In recent years, numerous deep learning approaches have been developed for visual watermarking, each differing in architectural design, data processing techniques, and learning objectives~\cite{zhu2018hidden, luo2020distortion, zhang2019revagan}.
-However, these methods are not well-equipped to counter emerging generative-based attacks~\cite{zhao2023generative, balle2018variational, cheng2020learned}, which leverage Variational Autoencoders (VAEs) or diffusion models to regenerate images and remove embedded watermarks.

-A related line of research explores watermarking generative model outputs by embedding watermarks in training datasets~\cite{zhao2023recipe} or modifying the sampling process~\cite{fernandez2023stable}.
-More recently, diffusion models have been investigated as a direct watermarking mechanism.
-Tree-Ring~\cite{wen2024tree} introduces a method that embeds circular watermarks in the frequency domain of image latents, ensuring imperceptibility in image space.
-Stable Signature~\cite{fernandez2023stable} further suggests that diffusion models can serve as effective watermarking tools for defending against generative-based attacks.

-The intuition behind Tree-Ring, Stable Signature, and etc. inspired ZoDiac~\cite{zhang2024robust}, which extends watermarking to arbitrary real or generated images by optimizing a latent-space vector within Stable Diffusion.
-This method demonstrated significantly greater robustness against generative attacks.
-However, despite its general applicability, ZoDiac has slow watermarking speed—requiring optimization for each individual image latent.
-It also struggles to defend against aggressive combination, i.e., attacks that apply multiple perturbations simultaneously.

-In this work, we introduce \name~(WF), a novel approach to visual watermarking that is fast, robust, and adaptable to both real and synthetic image domains. \name{} operates in three key phases: training, watermark embedding, and detection.
-During the initial training phase, we learn a lightweight flow model that generates a latent-dependent watermark.
-This training process is performed only once.
-For watermarking, we first derive a watermark from the latent vector of an image produced by a pretrained generative model, such as Stable Diffusion in our experiments.
-The latent vectors are then transformed into the frequency domain and processed through our learned mapping to produce a latent-dependent mark.
-Finally, this mark is embedded into the original latent representation, generating a new image.
-The frequency domain has been shown to embed watermarking messages more robustly~\cite{solachidispitaswatermark2001}.